Category: Brokerage Management

 To help your discussion with customers, this article looks at a number of key factors that affect how insurers determine premiums.

-• Global politics and economics.
+• Politics and economics.

 • Cost of doing business.